Norditropin: Safety & Side Effects

 • Anaphylactic reactions

-Less common Norditropin side effects in adults – some of the potentially severe, though less common side effects of in adults include:
+Some of the potentially severe, though less common, side effects in adults include:

 • High risk of death in people who have critical illnesses because of heart or stomach surgery, trauma, or serious breathing (respiratory) problems